|

 There is a wonderful place called the Land of Beginning Again,

-Where all of our past sins, mistakes and heartaches,
+Where all of our past mistakes, failures, and heartaches,

 Could be dropped like a shabby old coat at the door